geoschem/GCHP/docs/source/supplement/rundir-config.rst

 Please get very familiar with the options in :file:`runConfig.sh` and be conscientious about not updating the same setting elsewhere.

 You generally will not need to know more about the GCHP configuration files beyond what is listed on this page.
-However, for a comprehensive description of all configuration files used by GCHP see the last section of this user manual.
+However, for a comprehensive description of all configuration files used by GCHP see the Configuration Files section of this user manual.

 ---------------------------------------------------------------------------------------------------